jeffhammett/tor-scripts/README.md

 tor-log-check
 =============

-Scripts to check log files for access via the Tor network
+Scripts to check Apache log files on Debian for access via the Tor network.

 =============

 _checktoragent.sh_

-Takes the name of the apache2 log file as input.
+Takes the name of the log file as input.
 Greps the log file for access via the Tor user agent.

 -------------

 _checktorip.sh_

-Takes the IP and port of the server and the name of the apache2 log file as input.
-Greps the log file for access from Tor exit nodes
+Takes the IP and port of the server and the name of the log file as input.
+Greps the log file for access from Tor exit nodes.
+Requires wget and sends IP to Tor to get exit node list.